New Years Resolution: A Trauma Informed Approach to Change

 If the resolution is rooted in fixing what feels “wrong” with you, it becomes punitive instead of healing.

-3. Overloaded nervous system
+3. Overloaded Nervous System

 Big changes require energy, presence, and emotional capacity.
 If your body is already in survival mode, adding more demands can create shutdown or panic.

-4. Invisible emotional triggers
+4. Invisible Emotional Triggers

+Even positive change can activate old memories, fears of failure, or fears of success.
 The goal is not to remove these responses.
 It is to work with your nervous system instead of pushing against it.

-Practical Steps: A Compassionate Way to Set Your New Years Resolution
+Practical Steps: A Compassionate Way to Set Your New Year's Resolution

-1. Start with safety, not productivity
+1. Start with Safety, Not Productivity

 Ask yourself:

-What helps my body feel calm, grounded, or safe
+What helps my body feel calm, grounded, or safe?

-What supports do I need to feel steady before adding new goals
+What supports do I need to feel steady before adding new goals?

 Safety is the foundation for all habit building.

-Instead of “I will work out every day,” try: “I will explore small ways to support my energy and movement this year.”
+Instead of saying, “I will work out every day,” try: “I will explore small ways to support my energy and movement this year.”
+This keeps your resolution flexible and kind.

-Notice what your nervous system can realistically handle.
+Notice what your nervous system can realistically handle:

-Do you have energy for five minutes a day
+Do you have energy for five minutes a day?

-Do you need more rest
+Do you need more rest?

-Do you need routine, or do you need freedom
+Do you need routine, or do you need freedom?

 Your body is the information source.

-4. Practice micro shifts
+4. Practice Micro Shifts

-Drink one extra glass of water
+Drink one extra glass of water.

-Step outside for one minute of fresh air
+Step outside for one minute of fresh air.

-Set a two minute timer for tidying
+Set a two-minute timer for tidying.

-Micro shifts rewire the brain gently.
+Micro shifts gently rewire the brain.

-5. Focus on consistency, not perfection
+5. Focus on Consistency, Not Perfection

 Your nervous system learns from repetition, not intensity.
 Missing days is normal.
 Returning is success.